andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 ```

 Give it a function to "get" a `b` out of every `f`, it collects the `b` from
-every `f` inside the structure.
-Note that this type is very similar to the `map`
+every `f` inside the structure and puts it in a list for us.
+Note that this type
-we used earlier:
+is very similar to the `map` we used earlier:

 ``` {.haskell}
 -- what we used before